edge-core/sonic-buildimage/README.md

  **NOTE**: We recommend reserving 50G free space to build one platform.

-The SONIiC installer contains all docker images needed.
-SONiC use one image for all switches devices of a same ASIC vendor.
+The SONiC installer contains all docker images needed.
+SONiC uses one image for all devices of a same ASIC vendor.
 The supported ASIC vendors are:

 - PLATFORM=broadcom
 - PLATFORM=marvell (*pending*)